Articles by The Professional Trustee Team

 It is a common misconception that you have to live with someone for three years or more, and they have to make a direct contribution to the assets acquired during the relationship, before they're entitled to bring a relationship property claim.
 Possibly this mistaken belief..Read Article

 Every parent wants their children to have an equally good if not better life than what they've lived.
 To achieve that objective, parents tend to work hard to build up assets so they have something to leave their children when they die.
 This is done..Read Article

 We all know Trust law is a moving beast.
 The Court of Appeal recently demonstrated this when it released a judgement that had professional trustees using their little grey cells and thinking hard about their clients.
 The case involved a fairly traditional marriage, of reasonably..Read Article

-Most people are aware that from 1 October 2015, residential property (with some exceptions) that is bought and sold within a two year period will attract tax payable on capital gains made.
-This rule will apply to equally to individuals, companies and Trusts.
-If a..Read Article
+Most people are aware that from 1 October 2015, residential property (with some exceptions) that is bought and sold within a two-year period will attract tax payable on capital gains made.
+This rule will apply to equally to individuals, companies and trusts.
+If a property..Read Article

 Most people understand that when a motor vehicle is sold, the owner of the car has to sign the sale papers.
 These days, the buyer also has to sign the sale papers.
 The same analogy applies to houses owned by a Trust.
 Vendors and Purchasers..Read Article